will-j-c/tutor_book_server/README.md

 2. Implement a backend refresh with Firebase Admin for when a user changes their email.
 3. Migrate the DB to use the Firebase UID for each user instead of a DB generated UUID so that less API calls are needed.
 4. Implement a route that takes in search parameters so that a user can search assignments and tutors.
+5. Implement Django Channels with Redis.
+This was dropped during this phase of the project due to time limitations.

 ## Initial Planned Routes